 SAVE MONEY!
 Lisboa Card is a smart-chip card offering cardholders free public transport as well as access to the city’s rich cultural heritage and other attractions.
 With that taken care of, all you have to do is have fun discovering Lisbon!!
 Prices start at €16.00

-4. Uber: The SmartPhone car service app in your home country will very likely work here in Portugal.
-Download the app first and make sure that it works correctly before you arrive.
-You will also need to arrange for an International mobile data plan with your phone service provider.
-This way you can avoid the costly roaming fees for using your phone apps while abroad.
+4. Uber: The SmartPhone car service app in your home country will work here in Portugal.
+You can download the app first and make sure that it works correctly before you arrive.
+You will also need to arrange an International mobile data plan with your phone service provider.
+This way, you can avoid costly roaming fees when using your phone apps abroad.
 The Uber drivers cannot meet you at a taxi stand.
 However, there are other places curbside where they can meet you.
-The price is about the same as a taxi and the cars are clean and modern.
+The price is about the same as a taxi, and the cars are clean and modern.
 Many visitors are now using Uber instead of public transit.

 Metro turnstile validator